Balog de Manko Bük

-Balogh von Mankobük, mankóbüki Balogh in Hungarian, was a Austro-Hungarian noble family from the Habsburg monarchy, originally from the region of Sopron / Ödenburg.
+Balogh von Mankobük, mankóbüki Balogh in Hungarian, was an Austro-Hungarian noble family from the Habsburg monarchy, originally from the region of Sopron / Ödenburg.

 The mankóbüki family had their ancient estate in what today is the city of Bük.
 A branch of the family settled in Vienna after the Napoleonic wars and later a sub-branch settled in Budapest.
 Their origins date back to the beginning of the Habsburg rule of the Kingdom of Hungary and are documented in the area of Bük since 1549.